web2solutions/challenges-problems-solving/docs/README.md

 ## Estrutura de dados

-- string
+1. String
-- array
+2. Array
-- linked List
+3. Linked List
-- tries
+4. tries
-- hashmap / hashtable
+5. hashmap / hashtable
-- binary tree
+6. binary tree
   - starts on 1 ends in m
   - the root is the indice 1
   - the parent of any indice is Math.floor(indice / 2).
 The indice one does not have parent